 Testing for Symptomatic or Exposed Staff and Faculty:

-Any staff or faculty who have symptoms of COVID-19 or have had a known exposure to a sick patient must contact HHB nurse River Santee at email@example.com or (909) 607-2180 (x72180) as soon as possible.
-River will provide diagnostic testing for those who meet criteria.
+Any staff or faculty who have symptoms of COVID-19 or have had a known exposure must contact the College’s healthcare provider, Hamilton Health Box (HHB), by emailing the HHB Nurse at firstname.lastname@example.org or calling (909) 607-2180 (x72180) as soon as possible.
+The HHB Nurse will provide diagnostic testing for those who meet the criteria.
 Diagnostic testing will be a same-day or next-day drive-up appointment.
-The drive-up testing will be located in marked parking spots at Holden parking lot; instructions will be provided before testing.
+The drive-up testing will be located in marked parking spots at the Holden parking lot; instructions will be provided before testing.

 Testing Family Members/Partners:

 Our on-campus clinic is available to family members and partners of Pitzer faculty and staff.
-If a member of your family needs to be tested, please contact HHB Nurse River Santee at 909) 607-2180 (x72180) or email@example.com.
+If a member of your family needs to be tested, please contact the HHB Nurse at (909) 607-2180 (x72180) or firstname.lastname@example.org.
 Please note that, effective March 1st, 2021, you will be charged $75.00 for each test for each family member.

 Changes in Notification Procedures: